SamitIntern/Supermarket2/README.md

 *Lets initialize the repository*

-To initialize the repository, type the following in your web browser:
+To initialize the repository, curl the following URL:

 `http://localhost:8080/supermarket/get/createrepo/`

-Your browser tab should look something like this:
+Your terminal should look something like this:

 ![alt text](https://github.com/SamitIntern/Supermarket2/blob/Samit/Screenshots/Repository%20Creation.png "Repository Creation")